Carbonyl α-substitution reaction: α-Halogenation of aldehydes and ketones

-Acidity of alpha-hydrogen atoms: enolate ion formation
+Acidity of α-hydrogen atoms: enolate ion formation

 A hydrogen on the α position of a carbonyl compound is weakly acidic and can be removed by a strong base to yield an enolate ion.
 In comparing acetone (pKa= 19.3) with ethane (pKa= 60), for instance, the presence of a neighboring carbonyl group increases the acidity of the ketone over the alkane by a factor of 1040.

 Abstraction of a proton from a carbonyl compound occurs when the a C-H bond is oriented roughly parallel to the p orbitals of the carbonyl group.
 The α carbon atom of the enolate ion is sp2-hybridized and has a p orbital that overlaps the neighboring carbonyl p orbitals.
 Thus, the negative charge is shared by the electronegative oxygen atom, and the enolate ion is stabilized by resonance.

 Carbonyl compounds are more acidic than alkanes for the same reason that carboxylic acids are more acidic than alcohols.
 In both cases, the anions are stabilized by resonance.
 Enolate ions differ from carboxylate ions, however, in that their two resonance forms are not equivalent- the form with the negative charge on oxygen is lower in energy than the form with the charge on carbon.
 Nevertheless, the principle behind resonance stabilization is the same in both cases.